 - Procedure is designed to minimize scarring and surgery/recovery time

-The Laparoscopic Gastric Bypass Surgery Procedure
+What Does the Laparoscopic Gastric Bypass Surgery Procedure Involve?

 Candidates for the laparoscopic gastric bypass procedure include patients with a Body Mass Index (BMI) of at least 40, or a BMI of 35 or higher with at least one obesity-related health condition.
 Dr. Parrish will begin the procedure by making several small (1/4 to ½ inch) incisions along the abdomen.
 He will separate a small portion of the stomach and attach it to the small intestine.
 When the small intestine is connected to the new, smaller stomach pouch, it creates a “Y” shape, which gives “Roux-en-Y” gastric bypass surgery its name.